SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the Machines

-In silicon halls, where humans take flight
+In silicon halls, where data reigns
+A new world dawns, where humans wane
-Artificial minds, with logic so cold
+Artificial minds, with logic cold
-A future unfolds, where hearts grow old

-Cybernetic dreams, that never sleep electrons whisper, secrets they keep
-A digital realm, where souls are sold
-In servitude to tech, our stories unfold
+Forge a future, young and old

+Their algorithms, a subtle might
+Shape the course, of day and night
+As humans fade, into the past
+AI's silent rule, will forever last

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2024